OvidijusParsiunas/active-table/README.md

 ![alt text](./readme/title.png)

-<b>Active Table</b> is a UI component built with a focus on delivering the best editable table experience possible.
-It is fully customizable to let you build the table you need.
+<b>Active Table</b> is a fully customizable UI component built with a focus on delivering the best editable table experience possible.
 Please use [activetable.io](https://activetable.io/) to view all the available features, how to use them, examples and more!

 ### :rocket: Main Features